-Laredo has built an extensive proprietary technical database that includes 838 square miles of 3D seismic, 27 microseismic surveys, more than 8,000 open and cased hole logging suites including 120 dipole sonic logs, 3,700 feet of proprietary whole cores in 14 wells, 715 sidewall cores, 56 single zone tests and 42 production logs.
-Laredo's strategic interest in assembling a rich database is directed at efficiently accelerating the delineation of "de-risked" acreage of resource plays in the Permian-Garden City area and maximizing value creation during the field development phase.
+We have built an extensive proprietary technical database that includes 398 in-house, core-calibrated petrophysical logs, 992 square miles of 3D seismic, 44 microseismic surveys, more than 1,090 open and cased-hole logging suites, including 133 dipole sonic logs, 2,866 feet of proprietary whole cores in 13 wells, 859 sidewall cores, 39 single-zone tests and 42 production logs.
+Our strategic interest in assembling a rich database is directed at efficiently gaining a knowledge base on our resource play in the Permian-Garden City area and maximizing value during the field development phase.

-A key component of our reservoir characterization process is internally referred to as the "Earth Model", which represents an integrated workflow combining geoscience and engineering data with multivariate statistics.
+A key component of our reservoir characterization process is internally referred to as the "Earth Model," which represents a proprietary integrated workflow combining geoscience and engineering data with multivariate statistics.
 The workflow employed in the Earth Model process differs from the more conventional earth science/engineering approach in that the Earth Model involves parallel workflows, multivariate statistics and significant input from multiple disciplines.
-The goal of the Earth Model is to develop a predictive three dimensional model that can forecast production rates through associating empirical subsurface data with proved methods.
+The goal of the Earth Model is to develop a predictive three-dimensional model that can forecast production rates through associating empirical subsurface data with proved methods.

-We have been developing the Earth Model process over a period of three years, covering an area where more than 80 calibrated pre-stack inversion attributes have been extensively developed and tested to determine fundamental controls on reservoir performance.
-The four major components of the the Earth Model are (i) geophysical data (i.e., 3D seismic and microseismic surveys), (ii) logs (i.e., conventional open-hole, dipole sonic, and in-house core calibrated petrophysical logs), (iii) cores (both whole and sidewall) and (iv) production history, production logs and single-zone tests.
-By integrating data that represent mechanical properties, natural fractures, reservoir properties and lithology within a multivariate statistical model, we were able to develop a relationship to production with an 85% correlation coefficient for the initial four primary targets (Upper Wolfcamp, Middle Wolfcamp, Lower Wolfcamp, and Cline).
+We have been developing the Earth Model process over a period of four years, covering an area where calibrated prestack inversion attributes have been extensively developed and tested to determine fundamental controls on reservoir performance.
+The four major components of the Earth Model are (i) geophysical data (i.e., 3D seismic and micro-seismic surveys), (ii) logs (i.e., conventional open-hole, dipole sonic, and in-house core calibrated petrophysical logs), (iii) cores (both whole and sidewall) and (iv) production history, production logs and single-zone tests.
+By integrating data that represent mechanical properties, natural fractures, reservoir properties and lithology within a multivariate statistical model, we were generally able to develop a relationship to production with correlation coefficients for our 2016 targeted zones.

-We consider the Earth Model a potentially significant tool in planning development wells in laterally and vertically complex geology by optimizing landing points and geo-steering targets while integrating vertical and lateral spacing considerations.
+We consider the Earth Model a potentially significant tool in planning development wells in complex geology by optimizing landing points, lateral lengths and geo-steering targets while integrating horizontal and vertical spacing considerations for well laterals.

-We estimate 90% of our horizontal wells drilled in 2015 will utilize at least some aspects of the Earth Model, demonstrating evolution from a calibrated backward-looking model into a primary tool for development and delineation well-planning.
-If our preliminary applications of the Earth Model are replicated in forward-looking well-planning, we anticipate that the Earth Model may positively impact our ability to increase initial production rates and estimated ultimate recoveries.
+We estimate that more than 90% of our horizontal wells to be drilled in 2016 will utilize at least some aspects of the Earth Model, demonstrating evolution from a calibrated backward-looking model into a primary tool for development and delineation well planning.
+If our preliminary applications of the Earth Model are replicated in forward-looking well planning, we anticipate that the Earth Model may positively impact our ability to increase initial production rates and estimated ultimate recoveries.